Chunkey: Post-European contact

 In the early colonial era, it was still the most popular game among American Indians of the Southeast.
 Muscogee chunkey yards were a large carefully cleared and leveled area, surrounded by embankments on either side, with a pole in the center, and possibly two more at either end.
-The poles were used for playing another indigenous game, the ball game.
+The poles were used for playing another indigenous game – stickball.
 The stones, valuable objects in themselves, were owned by the town or clans, not by individuals, and would be carefully preserved.